-- While this organization is doing a good job converting applicants into employees, compared to our benchmarks, that's still 98 out of every 100 candidates going into the archive!
-What a waste of time.
-Could they dig into their candidate sources (see next section) and identify any channels flooding their pipeline with low quality candidates?
+- While this organization is doing a good job converting applicants into employees, compared to our benchmarks, that is still 98 out of every 100 candidates going into the archive.
+Could they dig into their candidate sources (see next section) and identify any channels flooding their pipeline with candidates that are not the fit?

 Take a look through your own conversion rates.
 Do your offer:hire ratios or % hired metrics differ dramatically from those in our benchmarks?